stephendltg/mysite/content/about.md

 Hi,

-I am stephen, developper back-end.
+I am stephen, developper back-end & colorblind.
 I program with nodejs, deno and golang right now.
 I like the functional programming.

 Why nodejs and deno? the v8 motor is just fantastic and the event loop is just famous.
 Nodejs/deno is easy to learn, extensible, fast and very fun.